cade-vs/makemake.pl/README.md

     [hi]
     ---cut---

-which will produce executable named \`hi' out from all sources in the current directory...
+which will produce executable named 'hi' out from all sources in the current directory...

 Only one of MM\_REBUILD or MM\_RESTART should be used.
 If both used, MM\_RESTART